 4. Enjoy the journey

-While achieving goals is important, you shouldn't stop living while you pursue them.
-You will be much more likely to achieve your goals if you are enjoying the journey rather than imposing upon yourself a tedious and frustrating path.
+While achieving goals is important, you shouldn't stop living your life while you pursue them.
+You'll be much more likely to achieve your goals if you're enjoying the journey.